Joansitoh/sLibs/README.md

 ```

 ## 📣 XSeries (CryptoMorin)
 #### XSeries is a library who you can found on [GitHub](https://github.com/CryptoMorin/XSeries).
-Is used for get materials and much more for make your plugin Multi-Version.
+It is used for getting materials and much more for make your plugin Multi-Version.

 Create an ItemStack with XSeries.
 ```java